Nathanlloyd7/DriveAwAI/README.md

 Resistor x2 | £6 | https://thepihut.com/products/ultimate-resistor-kit
 Blue Tape | £1 | https://www.amazon.co.uk/gp/product/B0001IXA76/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1
 Pi Cam Ribbon Ext | £4 | https://www.amazon.co.uk/gp/product/B01MU2HAOM/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1
+Total| £200 -£250 | I've not gone out to look for the best deal, so please do that yourself.

 Some of the above aren't exactly what I bought and in some cases I had parts laying around from previous projects.
 This is just a guide to what you may need if you fully recreate.
-I've also not gone out to look for the best deal, so please do that yourself.

 ## Car Body
 I have had a lot of help from a friend designing a chassis to fit the items I've accumilated, you can use whatever you want for your body... but the CAD models and designs will be displayed within a folder shortly.